exoad/exoad/README.txt

 embrace and foster foss.

-no language, toolkit, library, framework is bad. your just using it wrong.
+no language, toolkit, library, framework is bad. you're just using it wrong.